How to file a complaint

 Where to file your complaint

 It is also possible to use the digital contact form.
 Please make sure to mention it concerns a complaint in the 'Subject' field.

 To send your complaint by mail, please use the following address:

 Algemene Inlichtingen- en Veiligheidsdienst

 Den Haag, The Netherlands

-If your complaint is found to be admissible, it will be forwarded to the 'Commissie van Toezicht op de Inlichtingen- en Veiligheidsdiensten' (CTIVD).
-The CTIVD will invite you to expound upon your complaint, unless the complaint is deemed unfounded or you waived the right to be heard by the commission.
+If your complaint is found to be admissible, it will be forwarded to the Oversight Committee for the Intelligence and Security Services (Commissie van Toezicht op de Inlichtingen- en Veiligheidsdiensten, CTIVD).
+This committee will invite you to explain your complaint, unless the complaint is deemed unfounded or you waived the right to be heard by the committee.

-The commission will also invite the person(s) involved in the complaint to give their view of events.
-Furthermore, the CTIVD will conduct research in the files of the AIVD.
-The Commission writes an advice based on its review of the case, which is sent to the Minister.
+The committee writes an advice based on its review of the case, which is sent to the Minister.
 The Minister will then make a decision in which the CTIVD's advice is taken into consideration.

 If your complaint is found to be inadmissible, the CTIVD will not be consulted and you will receive notice thereof directly from the Minister.